 The School of Food, Thomastown, aims to be a nationally recognised Professional Chef Training Centre, delivering courses in food, horticulture and the culinary arts, from seed to plate.

-The School of Food has developed a one acre Market Garden with the assistance of Grow It Yourself (GIY).
+The School of Food has developed a one acre Market Garden.
 A wide selection of vegetables, fruit, herbs and salad crops have been planted for use in the Chef Training and Cookery classes.
 The produce is available in Supervalu, Thomastown and in a selection of local fruit and vegetable shops.